 Jenny, Mother-Baby Nurse in a small community based non-Baby-Friendly hospital with a Level 1 NICU.

-According to my manager we will not apply for the certification because of the cost.
+According to my manager, we will not apply for the certification because of the cost.
 We, however, do have very similar breastfeeding protocols in place.
-The vast majority of our staff has completed the 15 hour training “10 Steps to Successful Breastfeeding” by the World Health Organization.
+The vast majority of our staff has completed the 15-hour training “10 Steps to Successful Breastfeeding” by the World Health Organization.

 Our breastfed babies tend to be somewhat quiet and sleepy during the first 24 hours of life.
-After that they ‘wake up’ and realize they are hungry.
+After that, they ‘wake up’ and realize they are hungry.
 We see babies either at the breast or crying for more.
 We tell mothers that ‘cluster feeding’ is normal newborn behavior.
 (It’s not–they are crying out in hunger.)
 Hungry babies sound angry and sad at the same time.
 Mothers are exhausted and upset.
 They try and try to breastfeed constantly worrying about their milk supply or whether their baby is getting anything at the breast.

 Not very many mothers ask about supplementation.
 When they do, we are supposed to tell them the few drops of colostrum they are producing is enough for most babies.
-When staff feels that a baby needs to be supplemented medically, most moms decline supplementation because they have been educated on the dangers of using formula.
+When the staff feels that a baby needs to be supplemented medically, most moms decline supplementation because they have been educated on the dangers of using formula.
 We are currently seeing more mothers willing to supplement since we are now also offering donated breast milk for very limited medical reasons.

 “Informed” Consent Forms